Robert Balsley Obituary - North Liberty, IN | South Bend Tribune

 July 28, 1929 - May 25, 2020

-NORTH LIBERTY, IN - Robert Balsley, 90, passed on Mon., May 25.
-Surviving is wife Barbara, daughter Tanya, son Vaughn, 5 grandchildren & a brother.
-Graveside service Fri., May 29, Westlawn Cemetery, North Liberty.
-See Hanley & Sons FH website.
+NORTH LIBERTY, IN - Robert Balsley, 90, passed away Mon., May 25 in his home.
+Bob is survived by wife, Barbara, daughter, Tanya, and son, Vaughn, 5 grandchildren, & a brother.
+Private graveside service (family only) Fri., May 29 at Westlawn Cemetery.

 July 28, 1929 - May 25, 2020

-NORTH LIBERTY, IN - Robert Balsley, 90, passed on Mon., May 25.
-Surviving is wife Barbara, daughter Tanya, son Vaughn, 5 grandchildren & a brother.
-Graveside service Fri., May 29, Westlawn Cemetery, North Liberty.
-See Hanley & Sons FH website.
+NORTH LIBERTY, IN - Robert Balsley, 90, passed away Mon., May 25 in his home.
+Bob is survived by wife, Barbara, daughter, Tanya, and son, Vaughn, 5 grandchildren, & a brother.
+Private graveside service (family only) Fri., May 29 at Westlawn Cemetery.

 To Plant Memorial Trees in memory, please visit our Sympathy Store.